A Guide to Life Alert Costs and Contracts in 2024

 In this short video, our Managing Editor, Ryan Molloy, highlights the more egregious portions of his Life Alert contract.

 FYI: Not sure which medical alert system has the best features?
-For a comprehensive system comparison, read our helpful guide on Life Alert vs. Lifeline.
+For comprehensive system comparisons, read our helpful guides on Life Alert vs. Lifeline and Life Alert vs Medical Alert.

 Is Life Alert Worth the Price?